VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 # Check licenses 👨‍⚖️

-Very Good CLI offers a fast, simple and efficient license checker for dependencies hosted by [Dart's package manager][pub].
+Very Good CLI offers a simple and straightforward license checker for dependencies hosted by [Dart's package manager][pub].
 Allowing developers to easily keep track of the rights and restrictions external dependencies might impose on their projects.

 ## Quick Start 🚀